 This dual injectable combination was approved in the EU and US in December 2021.

-- Oral tablets are used for both drugs for the first month of treatment.
+- Oral tablets are sometimes used for both drugs for the first month of treatment.
 This is to make sure you can tolerate the active drugs.
-Ongoing studies are looking at whether this will always be needed.
+Sometimes people start with injection though, without the oral pills first,

-- After dosing with oral drugs for one month, injections are given either every month or every two months.
+- The first injections are given either every month or every two months.
 Different doses are used for each schedule.
 A higher dose is sometimes used for the first injection.

 - The injections can be given with or without food.

 - Both injections need to be given by a health professsional at the same clinic visit.
 The injections should be to different areas of the gluteus muscle (your ass/arse/bottom).

 - Missing a course of injections might need restarting with oral dosing.
 This depends on the time missed.
 Oral versions should be provided in case there is a short unplanned delay.